MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date
-2024-04-09 - Began adding the disassembly of the main game loader, the "BATMAN" file frome disk 1.
+2024-04-09 - Began adding the disassembly of the main game loader, the "BATMAN" file from disk 1.

 2024-04-07 - Completed first draft of documenting the [bootblock.s](./loader/bootblock/bootblock.s) code.